Boulevard Shopping Feira de Santana

-Their food court has fast food chains, including McDonald's, Subway, Bob's, Ping Yan, and Casa do Pão de Queijo.
+The food court has fast food chains, including McDonald's, Subway, Bob's, Ping Yan, and Casa do Pão de Queijo.

 The mall also has a multiplex cinema network Orient Cinema Place with four theaters, one in digital 3D, and a large food court.

-On June 6, 2011 opened its expansion, the establishment has won over 53 stores in 7,300 square meters and over 457 parking spaces, and hotel development with 120 apartments and commercial building with 256 rooms.
-Thus, the shopping center became the largest of the interior of the north-northeast Brazil.
+On June 6, 2011, the Boulevard Mall opened its expansion.

+The establishment has won over 53 stores in 7,300 square meters and over 457 parking spaces, and hotel development with 120 apartments and commercial building with 256 rooms.
+Thus, the shopping center became the largest of the interior of north-northeast Brazil.